MHMSM.com presents News at Noon with Erin Patla

-As promised earlier, MHARR has prepared and filed these comments — detailing the gross weaknesses and inadequacies of the proposed rule — as early in the comment period as possible, so that they can be shared and used as a model, basis, or support, as needed, for individual comments filed by industry members.
+As promised earlier, MHARR has prepared and filed these comments — detailing the gross weaknesses and inadequacies of the proposed Duty to Serve or DTS rule — as early in the comment period as possible.
+This Is so that they can be shared and used as a model, basis, or support, as needed, for individual comments filed by industry members.
 Given the unparalleled importance of restoring and expanding the availability of private purchase-money financing for manufactured housing — to both the industry and its consumers — MHARR urges all industry members to file comments on this extremely important proposal.
 Comments are due no later than July 22, 2010.
 The Federal Register notice, available on the FHFA website (www.fhfa.gov), contains specific instructions for both electronic and mail/hand-delivery filing of comments.

 In particular, comments are critically needed from retailers, community owners and finance companies that have first-hand experience with the current unavailability of consumer financing for the industry’s homes and the devastating impact this has had for the industry and consumers of affordable housing.
 FHFA needs to hear from community owners with vacant land-lease spaces they need to fill with homes that are primarily financed as chattel — but are excluded from DTS by the proposed rule.
 FHFA needs to hear from struggling retailers with willing, qualified buyers who cannot buy because there is no private financing.
 FHFA needs to hear from finance companies that want to enter the manufactured housing market, but effectively have been barred.